espocrm/documentation/docs/administration/formula/general.md

 `list(VALUE-1 [, ...
 VALUE-N])`

 Returns array.
-Values are passed as arguments to the function.
+Values are passed as arguments of the function.

 !!! example